A Doll's House: Production history

-A production of A Doll's House by The Jamie Lloyd Company starring Jessica Chastain was scheduled to play at the Playhouse Theatre in London in the summer of 2020.
+A production of A Doll's House by The Jamie Lloyd Company starring Jessica Chastain was scheduled to play at the Playhouse Theatre in London in mid-2020.
 Due to the COVID-19 pandemic, the play was postponed to a later date.
 In November 2022, it was announced that the production would instead premiere on Broadway at the Hudson Theatre.
-It began previews on February 13, 2023 and will officially open on March 9.
-It is set to star Jessica Chastain, Arian Moayed, Michael Patrick Thornton, and Okieriete Onaodowan.
+It began previews on 13 February 2023 and officially opened on 9 March, running until 10 June.
+It starred Chastain, Arian Moayed, Michael Patrick Thornton, and Okieriete Onaodowan.

 Analysis and criticism

 A Doll's House questions the traditional roles of men and women in 19th-century marriage.
 To many 19th-century Europeans, this was scandalous.
 The covenant of marriage was considered holy, and to portray it as Ibsen did was controversial.
-However, the Irish playwright George Bernard Shaw found Ibsen's willingness to examine society without prejudice exhilarating.
+The Irish playwright George Bernard Shaw, however, found Ibsen's willingness to examine society without prejudice exhilarating.

 The Swedish playwright August Strindberg criticised the play in his volume of essays and short stories Getting Married (1884).
 Strindberg questioned Nora's walking out and leaving her children behind with a man that she herself disapproved of so much that she would not remain with him.
 Strindberg also considers that Nora's involvement with an illegal financial fraud that involved Nora forging a signature, all done behind her husband's back, and then Nora's lying to her husband regarding Krogstad's blackmail, are serious crimes that should raise questions at the end of the play, when Nora is moralistically judging her husband.
-And Strindberg points out that Nora's complaint that she and Torvald "have never exchanged one serious word about serious things," is contradicted by the discussions that occur in act one and two.
+Strindberg also points out that Nora's complaint that she and Torvald "have never exchanged one serious word about serious things" is contradicted by the discussions that occur in act one and two.

 The reasons Nora leaves her husband are complex, and various details are hinted at throughout the play.
-In the last scene, she tells her husband she has been "greatly wronged" by his disparaging and condescending treatment of her, and his attitude towards her in their marriage – as though she were his "doll wife" — and the children in turn have become her "dolls," leading her to doubt her own qualifications to raise her children.
+In the last scene, she tells her husband she has been "greatly wronged" by his disparaging and condescending treatment of her, and his attitude towards her in their marriage—as though she were his "doll wife"—and the children in turn have become her "dolls", leading her to doubt her own qualifications to raise her children.
 She is troubled by her husband's behavior in regard to the scandal of the loaned money.
-She does not love her husband, she feels they are strangers, she feels completely confused, and suggests that her issues are shared by many women.
-George Bernard Shaw suggests that she left to begin "a journey in search of self-respect and apprenticeship to life," and that her revolt is "the end of a chapter of human history."
+She does not love her husband, feels completely confused and that they are strangers, and suggests that her issues are shared by many women.
+George Bernard Shaw suggests that she left to begin "a journey in search of self-respect and apprenticeship to life" and that her revolt is "the end of a chapter of human history".